Best Fossil Smartwatch Android Central 2020

 Sweatin' with tech

-Fossil's Sport has all the sensors for tracking your workouts.
-A bump in the RAM and better battery life are the only things holding it back.
+Fossil's Sport has all the sensors for tracking workouts.
+It's only missing a bump in the RAM and better battery life.

 Best for Fashion: Fossil Gen 5 Julianna